 The dam that forms Lake Powell

-With just a few minutes of sunlight left, we drove just a couple of miles outside of town to an overlook over Lake Powell.
+With just a few minutes of sunlight left, we drove to an overlook of Lake Powell, a couple of miles outside of town.

 The view and sunset were a perfect cap for our first day in this part of the country.

-The next morning, we decided to check out a trail that came highly recommended from a local that we asked.
+The next morning, we drove a little north of Page to check out a trail that came highly recommended from a local.
 This trail, the Toadstools Hoodoo Trail, was located just over the border in Utah.

 This trail is known for its hoodoos that resemble toadstool mushrooms.

-Although the trail is known for the hoodoos, the landscape was equally impressive.
-It seemed like the geology changed around every bend in the trail.
+Although the trail is known for the hoodoos, the rest of the landscape was equally impressive.
+It seemed like the topography changed around every bend in the trail.

 More toadstool hoodoos.

-The trail eventually ends at a magnificent canyon view.
+The trail eventually ends in a magnificent canyon view.